gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ### 🏗️ Step 3: Add the Android Platform

 Now that the configuration is set, you can add the native Android folder to your project.
+If it already exists, you can skip this step.

 > Run the following command: